malls/luck.js/README.md

 ###.thisObj()

-Returns the elemends selected by Ω.
+Returns the elements selected by Ω.

 ###.duplicate()

-Appends duplicates of the selected elements to the DOM with unique ID's
+Appends duplicates of the selected elements to the DOM with unique ID's.

 ###.mirro()

-Flips stuff
+Flips stuff.

 ##Image Methods